-ARTICLE 33 MISCELLANEOUS
+ARTICLE 36 MISCELLANEOUS

-A. In the event an employee is suspended as a result of disciplinary action, the Union shall be forthwith notified of said action.
-No employee shall be disciplined except for just cause.

-- B. Part-time employees (those employees working twenty [20] hours or over) shall receive hospitalization, life insurance and a pro-rata share of monetary increases, personal, sick, vacation and holiday time off mandated by this Agreement. - C. When annual amounts of sick leave, vacation leave and personal leave are expressed in this contract in terms of "days" each one of those "days" shall be defined as 7 1⁄2 hours for all employees working 1,957.5 hours annually and as 8 hours for all employees working 2,088 hours annually regardless of the actual daily work schedule of a particular employee, so that, by way of example, an employee working 2,088 hours annually on an 8 hour per day work schedule who is entitled to 20 days of vacation will be entitled to 160 hours of annual vacation leave debited at 8 hours for each work day of vacation taken, while another employee, working the same 2,088 hours annually, on a 10 hour per day work schedule who is also entitled to 20 days of vacation will also only be entitled to 160 hours of annual vacation leave debited at 10 hours for each work day of vacation taken.
-The purpose of this paragraph is to insure that all employees receive the same amount of vacation hours based upon their aggregate annual work hours regardless of their work schedule or the length of their work day. - D. The City agrees to pay for special licenses required for driving certain vehicles. - E. The City and the Union will share equally in the cost of the printing of contracts.
-The Union guarantees fifty (50) copies of the contract to be supplied to the City. - F. All personnel information as permitted by law will be available to members of the bargaining unit upon prior notice to the Department Director. - G. The City will furnish employees with necessary special tools, either individually, or by setting up a central tool shed with a replacement arrangement for broken tools or tools not usable because of normal wear and tear, provided that the decision as to what special tools are necessary shall be determined by the Department Director. - H. The City shall not be required to augment the funds provided under any grant program in order to fund salary increases provided under this Agreement.
-Any increases provided to such employees shall be funded only to the extent possible with funds available through the grant program.

-H. The City and Union agree to jointly study the feasibility of instituting a self-supporting disability program.
+- A. In the event an employee is suspended as a result of disciplinary action, the Union shall be forthwith notified of said action.
+No employee shall be disciplined except for just cause. - B. Part-time employees (those employees working twenty (20) hours or over) shall receive hospitalization, life insurance and a pro-rata share of monetary increases mandated by this Agreement. - C. The City agrees to pay for special licenses required for driving certain vehicles. - D. The City and the Union will share equally in the cost of the printing of contracts.
+The Union guarantees fifty (50) copies of the contract to be supplied to the City. - E. All personnel information as permitted by law will be available to members of the bargaining unit upon prior notice to the Personnel Department. - F. Municipal Court Clerks shall continue to work court hours on court nights in lieu of their regular shift on those days. - G. The City shall not be required to augment the funds provided under any grant program in order to fund salary increases provided under this Agreement.
+Any increases provided to such employees shall be funded only to the extent possible with funds available through the grant program. - H. The City and Union agree to jointly study the feasibility of instituting a self-supporting disability program.

-ARTICLE 34 TERM AND RENEWAL
+ARTICLE 37 TERM AND RENEWAL

-This Agreement shall be in full force and effect as of July 1, 2001 and shall remain in effect to and including June 30, 2005 without any reopening date.
+This Agreement shall be in full force and effect as of July 1, 2005and shall remain in effect to and including June 30, 2008 without any reopening date.

 This Agreement shall continue in full force and effect from year to year thereafter unless one party or the other gives notice in writing, no sooner than one hundred fifty (150) days nor later than ninety (90) days prior to the expiration date of this Agreement of a desire to change, modify or terminate this Agreement.
-Bargaining for a successor Agreement shall commence on or about April 1, 2005.
+Bargaining for a successor Agreement shall commence on or about April 1, 2008.